bgilb33/Team2-Gilbert-Robitshek-saved/quest-3/code/README.md

 # Code Readme

-Please describe in this readme what is in your code folder and subfolders.
-Make it easy for us to navigate this space.
+In this readme is a discription of what is in our code folder and subfolder.

 ## Folders
 ### Server